Raghavvram/pfSense-related/status_tab.md

 The **Status** menu in pfSense provides a comprehensive overview of the system's components and services.
-Here's a breakdown of the key options:

 1. **Dashboard**: Displays general system information, including CPU usage, memory, and network statistics.
 2. **Interfaces**: Shows the status of each network interface, including connection status, IP addresses, and traffic statistics.